 Rather than deciding on Social Security independently of the rest of your situation, look at how it fits in holistically with all aspects of your retirement income plan.
-Consider factors like inflation, longevity, the need for guaranteed income, the amount of financial assets you have, whether you plan to work part-time in retirement, and your tax situation.
-Other variables such as your spouse or ex-spouse's income may play into this decision as well.
+Consider factors such as inflation, longevity, the need for guaranteed income, the amount of financial assets you have, whether you plan to work part-time in retirement, and your tax situation.
+Other variables, such as your spouse's or ex-spouse's income, may play into this decision as well.

 2. How Long Will My Money Last?